jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.markdown

 This as you can tell can be very tedious.
 A better solution I've found is to create a rake task to handle it all.

+`You can name your task what ever you like`
 {% highlight ruby %}
 #=> /lib/tasks/db.rake